tamler/wyreup-mcp/README.md

 **Example `wyreup.json` (Schema v0.3):**

-All tools must now define a fully-qualified `url`.
-There is no longer a global `base_url`.
+All tools must define a fully-qualified `url` field.
+This design allows each tool to point to different external endpoints, supporting multiple automation platforms and services.

 ```json
 {